2026 Guide to the TSA PreCheck Renewal Process

 • Not be convicted of certain crimes

-• Follow airport and airline protocols, including mask mandates
+• Follow airport and airline protocols

 Your eligibility status may have changed since your initial application or your most recent renewal, so review the requirements carefully before submitting the renewal form.
 Since PreCheck member applications and renewals require a background check, it’s unlikely that you’ll be granted PreCheck status if you no longer meet the requirements.